 Eager to make the most of a long weekend, we decided to spend a night in Geraldton to beat the traffic and catch a glimpse of both the wildflowers and Pink Lake at Port Gregory.

-Up and about before the sun on day two, we headed out for a day full of gorge trekking.
+Up and about before the sun on day 2, we headed out for a day full of gorge trekking.
 I recommend getting out there early morning as once the tour buses swarm you’ll struggle to get a decent photo.
 Among some unbelievable views from above the gorges, the high points included; The Loop hike and Z-Bend hike.
 Both treks range in difficulty but are well worth the time, with the bottom of the gorge offering secluded swimming spots and an overall tranquillity you can’t get on top.

 Hot Tip: Minimal wind in the gorges makes an 18-degree day feel twice as hot.
 Pack plenty of water and slurp it up.